futurehomeno/fimp-api/README.md

 #### Examples

-Adding Virtual meter service on a device working in a one of three available modes "off", "heat" or "fan":
+Adding virtual meter service on a device working in a one of three available modes "off", "heat" or "fan":

 ```json
 {